The Magical Math of the Universe

 Ta da!
 The final result: 7.1

 But how do we know this ‘time dilation’ actually happens?
 We know because we can actually see it happening.
 There are subatomic particles called Muons that normally only exist for about two one-millionths of a second before decaying to other particles.
-When accelerated close to the speed of light in a cyclotron, though, these particles can last for many seconds or even minutes before decaying, showing that time is greatly slowed down for them, by the amount the time dilation equation predicts.
+When accelerated close to the speed of light in a cyclotron, though, these particles can last for close to a full second before decaying, showing that time is greatly slowed down for them, by the amount the time dilation equation predicts.

 Deriving the Time Dilation Equation